 The breezy, made-for-warm-weather fabric is made from the fibers of flax plants.
-It is typically stronger and more absorbent than cotton but their washing techniques are similar.
-Here’s how.
+It is typically stronger and more absorbent than cotton, but their washing techniques are quite similar.
+Keep in mind that the dye process for linen can vary, and some garments may require special washing methods.
+Always check the tag of your linen item before washing at home to ensure any specific instructions.

 Dry & Finish

-To ease ironing or steaming, remove the items from the dryer while still damp.
-Use the highest temperature or steam setting.
+To ease ironing or steaming, remove linen items from the dryer while still slightly damp.